Skip to main content

 As you can see from the example, Get steps follow references between models/records - so in this case, because the Opportunity model/record contains a reference to the Company model/record, we can get the data for the linked Company record, and then use the data from that Company in subsequent steps.

-Let's look at another example - this one has multiple Get steps:
+Let's look at another example - this one has multiple Get steps that each retrieve a single record:

 Click the image to view it enlarged